juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 ## State of the art
 According to Zhan, maintainability is the key aspect when determining if an end-to-end automation framework is suitable for testing.
 Below is the criteria he provides for knowing if a combination of programming language, test tool, and test framework is a good choice [2]:

 * i. **Scripting (interpreted) language.** Scripting languages provide a high-level syntax that lets to achieve more functionality with fewer lines of code (fewer lines of code facilitates maintainability and readability) [3, 9].
-Besides, test automation is enterprise software, which means that it doesn't have to be implemented in the same language as the main application, making scripting languages an option [2, 8].
+Besides, test automation is enterprise software, which means that it doesn't have to be implemented in the same language as the main application, typically written in compiled languages [2, 8].
-* ii. **Easy-to-understand syntax.** Some scripting languages make excessive and unnecessary use of code nesting, parentheses (brackets, rounded, square), lambda expressions, and synchronization keywords, which makes readability difficult.
-Automation should be easy to write also by team members with low code skills to help with the team productivity [2].
+* ii. **Easy-to-understand syntax.** Languages could make excessive and unnecessary use of code nesting, parentheses (brackets, rounded, square), lambda expressions, and synchronization keywords, which makes reading and writing code difficult.
+Automation should be easy to write also by team members with low code skills, so they can help to the team productivity [2].
-* iii. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that separates tests from the page iteraction logic, facilitating the automation maintainability [2].
+* iii. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that facilitates the automation maintainability by separating the logic from of the tests from the logic of the iteraction with the web page [2].
-* iv. **Language is officially supported by the test tool.** Languages that are not officially supported by the framework will require hacks to work properly [2].
+* iv. **Language is officially supported by the test tool.** Languages that are not officially supported by the framework will require hacks to work properly, writting hacks is a time consuming tasks [2].

-According to Zhan, Javascript (JS) satisfies conditions i and iv, but not ii and iii, and Python and Ruby are better choices; besides, TypeScript (TS), is a super set of Javascript and violates i (TS is compiled) and iii (TS still doesn't fully implement OOPL) [4, 5, 6, 7].
+According to Zhan, Javascript (JS) satisfies conditions i and iv, but not ii and iii, and he mentions that Python and Ruby are better choices; besides, TypeScript (TS), is a super set of Javascript and violates i and iii (TS is a compiled language and still doesn't fully implement OOPL) [4, 5, 6, 7].

 ## Method
-We created a minimal working example using JS/TS/Playwright and Artem Bondar's course (highest rated Playwright course on Udemy as of August 2025), then we compared Zhan's points to see if JS/TS/Playwright is still a good combination [1].
+With the help of Artem Bondar's course (the highest rated Playwright course on Udemy as of August 2025) we created a minimal working example (MWE) on JS/TS/Playwright, then we analyzed Zhan's criteria to see if JS/TS/Playwright is still a good combination [1].
+The solution can be found at [https://github.com/juanfonsecasolis-automation/javascript-playwright-Bondar-course](https://github.com/juanfonsecasolis-automation/javascript-playwright-Bondar-course).

 ## Findings

 ### About Playwright...
 The syntax is indeed different than Selenium, especially when combined with JS/TS .
-Overall, this framework is fast and makes automation easy by creating an extra layer of abstraction to interact with web components.
+Overall, this framework is fast and makes automation easy by providing an extra layer of abstraction to interact with web components.
 Here are some examples:
-* it provides methods to check/uncheck checkboxes, and you don't need to know in advance the previous status of the component,
+* it provides methods to check/uncheck checkboxes, and testers don't need to know in advance the previous status of the component,
 * it provides methods to apply assertions directly to locators instead of web component properties,
 * it let programmers find elements by a generic role using the GetByRole method (for instance, button or label) instead of using XPath,
 * it let programmers navigate backwards in locators paths using "..".